Who should be my Attorney-in-Fact or Agent?

 If you’re assessed with a doctor as having legal capacity in making a durable power of attorney in UAE, it’s also best that you do the following:

-- Make the doctor that made the assessment become one of the people that will witness the durable power of attorney signing;
+- Make the doctor that made the assessment become the witness of the durable power of attorney signing;

 - Make the durable power of attorney immediately or as soon as the capacity assessment has been done;

-- Keep a copy of the assessment of the doctor regarding your capacity with a durable POA in order to make sure that those who will review the POA will be made aware regarding your capacity in making it.
+- Keep a copy of the doctor’s assessment with a durable POA.
+It will make the POA reviewers aware of your incapability in making decisions.

 If you’re assessed by the doctor as not having the capacity in making a durable power of attorney, then you’ll be unable in making a durable power of attorney in UAE.